Tag: reflection

 ※Prayer※

-God, Epiphany calls upon us to that even (a star) will draw people to you.
+God, calls upon us to remember that even (a star) will draw people to you.
 Help us to remember that the Gospel is for all people, and that you desire that all people come to know you.
 Help us to be your faithful, trusting, and open servants.
-May we be and responsive to your call on our lives.
+May we be ready and responsive to your call on our lives.
 Amen.

 • Desolate